zchee/golang-wiki/Modules.md

 ### How are versions marked as incompatible?

-The `require` directive allows any module to declare that it should be built with version >= x.y.z of a dependant module M (which may be specified due to  incompatabilities with version < x.y.z of module M).
-Emperical data suggests this is the [dominant form of contraints used in `dep` and `cargo`](https://twitter.com/_rsc/status/1022590868967116800).
-In addition, the top-level module in the build can `exclude` specific versions of dependant modules or `replace` other modules with different code.
+The `require` directive allows any module to declare that it should be built with version >= x.y.z of a dependency M (which may be specified due to  incompatibilities with version < x.y.z of module M).
+Empirical data suggests this is the [dominant form of constraints used in `dep` and `cargo`](https://twitter.com/_rsc/status/1022590868967116800).
+In addition, the top-level module in the build can `exclude` specific versions of dependencies or `replace` other modules with different code.
 See the full proposal for [more details and rationale](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md).

 One of the key goals of the versioned modules proposal is to add a common vocabulary and semantics around versions of Go code for both tools and developers.
-This lays a foundation for future capabilities to declare additional forms of incompatabilities, such as:
+This lays a foundation for future capabilities to declare additional forms of incompatibilities, such as:
-* declaring deprecated versions as [described](https://research.swtch.com/vgo-module) in the intitial `vgo` blog series
+* declaring deprecated versions as [described](https://research.swtch.com/vgo-module) in the initial `vgo` blog series
 * declaring pair-wise incompatibility between modules in an external system as discussed for example [here](https://github.com/golang/go/issues/24301#issuecomment-392111327) during the proposal process
 * declaring incompatible versions or insecure versions of a module post-publishing, such as in the on-going discussion in [#24031](https://github.com/golang/go/issues/24031#issuecomment-407798552)